Inflation in Norway

 Norway - Inflation (end of period)

-FocusEconomics Consensus Forecast panelists expect inflation to average 1.6% in 2020, which is from last month’s estimate.
-In 2021, they expect inflation to average 2.0%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 3.9% in 2023, which is up 0.1 percentage points from last month’s estimate.
+In 2024, they expect inflation to average 2.3%.

 Norway - Inflation (eop) Data